waynecharr/Social_Network_API/README.md

 - "updated API routes, added a few additional bits of code for reactions and friends"
 - "made additional additions to the API routes.
 Needs to be tested."
 - "made some additional changes to the api routes"
+- "Worked with Tutor Juan Delgado.
+Helped me with creating a seed file for mongodb, as well as helping me with my controllers, models, and api routing."